Stuttering pride: Allyship in speech and language therapy

 Speech and language therapists are seen as crucial allies to people who stutter.
 The saying "nothing about us without us," used by various disability rights groups, advocates for disabled individuals to be actively considered and included in research, therapy, cultural narratives and resources.
 The lived experiences of people who stutter need to be heard to ensure the community has an active role in social, cultural, political, scientific and health-related discussions.
-The role of allies, in the view of stuttering pride advocated, is o further amplify the message of stutterers.
+The role of allies, in the view of stuttering pride advocated, is to further amplify the message of stutterers.
 Some speech and language therapists see their role as more far-reaching than individual clinical work.
 For example, they are drawn to advocating for awareness and acceptance of speech diversity, challenging misinformation, drawing attention to ableism and ableist practices, calling out microaggressions, dispelling myths about stuttering, and supporting campaigns led by the stuttering community.